Transportation Engineering

 Tagalog

 Happy Valley has been developing at a rapid pace.
-Developing the infrastructure along 172nd Ave is a high priority for the city.
+Developing the infrastructure along 172nd Ave is a high priority for the city and county.
 172nd Ave will be widened to four travel lanes with a center planter median and turn lanes between Misty Dr to Scouters Mountain Road with added bike lanes, landscape strips and sidewalks.

-Improvements at major intersections include adding a traffic signal or roundabout at Troge Road and expanding the single-lane roundabout at Scouters Mountain Road to a multi-lane roundabout.
-Also includes right of way acquisitions, moving existing utilities underground, replacing culverts at Troge Road, enhancing pedestrian crossings and adding street lighting.
+Improvements at major intersections will include adding a roundabout at Troge Road and expanding the single-lane roundabout at Scouters Mountain Road to a multi-lane roundabout.
+Improvements will also include right of way acquisitions, moving existing utilities underground, replacing culverts at Troge Road, enhancing pedestrian crossings and adding street lighting.

 The City of Happy Valley will be assisting in project coordination and review.
 The county will manage and lead the design and construction activities.